hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 Additional features:

-	* Process plain, signed and encrypted JSON Web Tokens (JWTs) through the Nimbus-JWT library.
+	* Process plain, signed and encrypted JSON Web Tokens (JWTs) through the Nimbus-JOSE+WT library.

 	* Full UserInfo i10n support through the Nimbus Language Tags (RFC 5646) library.

-This SDK version implements the OpenID Connect draft suite from 10 April 2012.
+This SDK version implements the OpenID Connect draft suite from 23 June 2012.

 The SDK JavaDocs are at http://nimbusds.com/files/openid-connect-sdk/javadoc/

 The Nimbus OpenID Connect SDK is licensed under GPL 2.0.
-Licences for integration into proprietary products and services are available for a small fee, please get in touch with us at http://nimbusds.com/contact.html
+Licences for integration into proprietary products and services are available for fee, please get in touch with us at http://nimbusds.com/contact.html

-2012-05-29
+2012-10-25

 [eof]